(Also known as "Webfiction" or the "Online novel") Subgenre of Web Original

 - Wingspan: based on the Chaotic Good angels fall theme with a twist; did you know the Christian idea of redemption had Power Perversion Potential?

-- The Zombie Knightis about a young guy who is revived by a Grim Reaper in order to save the lives of others.
-The guy in question, however, is quite the Shrinking Violet and encounters difficulty accepting the responsibilities of his new unlife.
+- The Zombie Knight is about a young guy who is revived by a Grim Reaper in order to save the lives of others.
+The guy in question, however, is quite the Shrinking Violet and encounters difficulty with the responsibilities of his new unlife.
+The story is a mixture of dark fantasy, drama, and humor.